March 21, 2022, UPDATE: *All participants must have a COVID-19 test prior to attending Expo, regardless of vaccination

 The Humane Society of the United States ("HSUS") considers the health and safety of all those who attend Animal Care Expo 2022 ("Expo") our top priority.
 The Humane Society of the United States will exercise reasonable efforts to utilize protocols that will comply with or, where legally permissible, exceed any state, local and federal public health requirements and be consistent with then-prevailing public health guidelines as issued by relevant public health entities including the Centers for Disease Control and Prevention (CDC), the World Health Organization (WHO) and the Orange County Health Department.

 The state of Florida currently has no mask requirement for the public in both indoor and outdoor settings.
-However, we are currently following the CDC recommendation updated as of July 27, 2021, for all people to wear a mask in public indoor settings in areas of substantial or high transmission.
+However, in the interest of providing a safe environment while limiting exposure for all Expo participants, we are currently following the CDC recommendation updated as of February 25, 2022, for people to wear a mask in certain indoor community settings.
 Additional information on all our health & safety protocols at Animal Care Expo 2022 may be found below.

 As we approach the Event, we will continue to update participants with the important information needed to plan your trip, including any changes to these protocols and any other policies and procedures you need to know before arriving.
 Updates will be shared on this page, through our social media channels and via email when appropriate.
 All participants attending Expo in-person will be required during the registration process to agree to Expo’s Health and Safety Rules and Participant Pledge along with a COVID-19 Waiver and Release of Liability.

 All in-person participants will be required to comply with the following protocols as part of their participation at Animal Care Expo 2022:

-- Wear a face mask at all indoor Expo gathering spaces and events (including any event(s) hosted in conjunction with Expo by sponsors and/or exhibitors) at all times when you are not eating and drinking.
+- Wear a face mask over mouth and nose at all indoor Expo gathering spaces and events (including any event(s) hosted in conjunction with Expo by sponsors and/or exhibitors) at all times when you are not eating and drinking.